5 Skills That Set Roger Federer Apart From The Rest

 Unlike most amateur tennis players, who use a semi-Western Grip, Federer holds his racket with a modified version of the Eastern Grip.

-Using the modified Eastern Grip allows Federer to quickly transition between forehand and backhand during volleys.
-It also allows him to more easily flatten out his shots, reducing the amount of topspin on his shots.
+The modified Eastern Grip allows Federer to transition quickly between forehand and backhand during volleys.
+It also allows him to flatten out his shots more efficiently, reducing their topspin.

-Shots with less topspin don’t bounce as high, in turn making them more difficult for opponents to track down.
+Shots with less topspin don’t bounce as high, which makes them more difficult for opponents to track down.

 #2 - An Open Stance

-Federer almost always employs a mostly open stance, which gives him a full, unhindered view of the entire court.
+Federer almost always employs a primarily open stance, which gives him a full, unhindered view of the entire court.

 However, using such a stance requires an enormous amount of core strength since he must rotate his entire torso through his stroke.
-At the conclusion of his stroke, his right shoulder is facing his opponent, meaning he is rotating 90+ degrees on every stroke.
+At the conclusion of his stroke, his right shoulder faces his opponent, meaning he rotates 90+ degrees on every stroke.

 #3 - Economy of Movement